highland0971/highland0971.github.io/_posts/2018-01-02-Deploy-kubernetes-dashboard-in-air-gapped-environment.md

 ## 1. Prepare required images and yaml config
-- Download kubernetes-dashboard container image and push to private registry We omitted the docker save & load procedure from Internet available host to air-gappd cluster `INSTALLATION_BASE`, you can refer artical revelent section in [pre-installed k8s cluster](https://highland0971.github.io/2017/12/29/Deploy-K8s-Calico-in-air-gapped-environment.html).
+- Download kubernetes-dashboard container image and push to private registry We omitted the docker save & load procedure from Internet available host to air-gapped cluster `INSTALLATION_BASE`, you can refer artical revelent section in [pre-installed k8s cluster](https://highland0971.github.io/2017/12/29/Deploy-K8s-Calico-in-air-gapped-environment.html).

 ```bash
 #For kubernetes dashboard image